Raku/CCR/Remaster/Elizabeth Mattijsen/Slicing-with-adverbs-the-only-way.md

 True False True
 ````

-So, even though the element “does not exist”, it can return a defined value!
+So, even though the element "does not exist", it can return a defined value!
 As said earlier, that may become a blog post for another day!

 ## Conclusion